/user/kayd @ devops :~$ cat advanced-string-operations-in-bash-building-custom-functions.md

 Question

-What string manipulation challenges have you encountered in production data pipelines?
+What string manipulation challenges have you hit in your own scripts?

 Similar Articles